To learn about any of CEBCP’s past and present policing projects, please click on the links below.

 David Weisburd (PI), Charlotte Gill (co-PI), and Zoe Vitter

 While there is a growing body of research indicating that crime concentrates at small geographic units or ‘hot spots,’ little research has examined the unique characteristics of juvenile offending at places.
 In this project, funded by the Office of Community Oriented Policing Services, we developed, implemented, and rigorously evaluated a community-oriented policing approach to juvenile crime hot spots in Seattle.
-CEBCP will work with the police and community to develop community policing and problem-solving responses targeted at the specific risk factors for juvenile crime in each hot spot.
-These strategies, while police-led, will focus on crime prevention rather than traditional arrest-based law enforcement approaches.
+The police worked with the community to develop community policing and problem-solving responses targeted at the specific risk factors for juvenile crime in each hot spot.
+These strategies, while police-led, focused on crime prevention rather than traditional arrest-based law enforcement approaches.
 Although the police achieved several successes, there was no overall effect on crime in the hot spots.
 However, the project revealed key lessons for police leaders and jurisdictions seeking to implement community policing, including the importance of organizational support and training for community policing efforts.

-David Weisburd (PI), Charlotte Gill (co-PI), and Alese Wooditch
+David Weisburd (PI), Charlotte Gill (co-PI), Alese Wooditch, and Tori Goldberg

 Charlotte Gill (PI) and Kirsten Hutzell with Denise Gottfredson (University of Maryland)

 Seattle’s City Auditor finds that Seattle Police Department has been “thoughtful in the development” of its School Emphasis Officer (school police) program, seeking to avoid the focus on patrol and enforcement that characterizes some police activity in schools.
 The program’s website states that the SEOs are “specially selected for their interest and experience in working with youth,” and focus on providing support to at-risk youth through promising approaches such as mentoring and conflict resolution/restorative justice, home visits, and referral to services.
 However, as with most school police programs, Seattle’s approach has not been evaluated.
 In this process evaluation we documented the SEO program through analysis of program documentation; interviews with key stakeholders, including the SEOs themselves; and observations of the SEOs working in the schools.
 We found that the program was implemented in line with a non-law enforcement focus and had good potential for integration with services and enhancement of police-community relations.
 However, it also faced important challenges, including clarity of the program structure; evaluability; and sustainability.
 We provided recommendations for clarifying the program with a view toward future rigorous evaluation.

 Christopher Koper (PI), Cynthia Lum (PI), James Willis (co-PI), and Julie Hibdon, in collaboration with the Police Executive Research Forum.
 (NIJ: 2010-MU-MU-0019)